stevepm/consecutive-elements/README.md

 * Campers must do each activity at least twice in a row (to minimize the transition time)
 * It's OK if the last activity of the camper's day is not repeated

-Your mission, should you choose to accept it, is to come up with a schedule validator.
-When given a hash of arrays, it should find all rule violations, and produce a hash of arrays of violations.

-## Determining consecutive elements
+## Step 1: Determining consecutive elements

-You need to produce an array of all the activities, along with the number of _consecutive_ times they are in that activity.
+The first step in validating a schedule is to produce an array of all the activities, along with the number of _consecutive_ times they are in that activity.

 Given the following array `["archery", "swimming", "swimming", "crafts", "archery", "archery", "crafts"]` your code should produce: